eragonwien/SymLinkNet/README.md

-# HoangSonNguyen.IO.SymbolicLink
+# HoangSonNguyen.SymbolicLinkHelper

-A helper service for creating and deleting symbolic link in .NET 5
+Nuget for creating and deleting symbolic link in Windows